Qumulo/docs/hardware-guide/quiver-1u-hybrid-gen2/configuring-ipmi-wiring-nodes.md

    ipmitool lan set 1 defgw ipaddr {{site.exampleGateway1}}
    ````

-1. To enable Address Resolution Protocl (ARP), which Qumulo Core often requires for `ping` to function properly, use the `arp` subcommand.
+1. To enable Address Resolution Protocol (ARP), which Qumulo Core often requires for `ping` to function properly, use the `arp` subcommand.
 For example:

    ```bash
    ipmitool lan set 1 arp respond on